Kisses Yacht: An Insider’s Guide

 Kisses is owned by Norman Braman, the founder of Braman Motorcars and the one-time owner of the Philadelphia Eagles.
 Braman’s net worth is believed to be around $3 billion.
 He made his fortune with a vast empire of auto dealerships in Florida that sold high-end luxury cars like Rolls Royce and Cadillac, amongst many others.

 How Big is the Kisses Yacht?

-The motor yacht Kisses qualifies as a superyacht at 175’ 3” though it’s a good distance away from the biggest yachts in the world like Azzam or even Jeff Bezos’ yacht Koru.
-Other detail yacht specifications mention a 32’ beam and a draft of 10 feet.
-In terms of displacement Kisses has a gross tonnage of 751 GT which is actually pretty light overall for a vessel of this size.
+The motor yacht Kisses qualifies as a superyacht at 175′ 3″ though it’s a reasonable distance from the biggest yachts in the world, like Azzam or even Jeff Bezos’ yacht Koru.
+Other detailed yacht specifications mention a 32′ beam and a draft of 10 feet.
+Regarding displacement, Kisses has a gross tonnage of 751 GT, which is pretty light overall for a vessel of this size.

 How Much Did the Kisses Yacht Cost?

-It’s been reported that Kisses cost about $35 million which is what it was offered for when they placed the yacht for sale back in 2012.
-There is also an estimated $3 million yearly operating cost for the yacht as well to cover expenses such as fuel and the crew salaries as well as various taxes and fees.
+It’s been reported that Kisses cost about $35 million, which was what it was offered when they placed the yacht for sale back in 2012.
+There is also an estimated $3 million yearly operating cost for the yacht to cover expenses such as fuel and crew salaries and various taxes and fees.